Saturn Devouring His Son: Composition and interpretations

 Goya scholar Fred Licht has raised doubts regarding the traditional title, stating that it may "very well be misleading."
 He notes that the traditional iconographical attributes associated with Saturn (such as his scythe or hourglass) are absent from the painting, and the body of the smaller figure does not resemble that of an infant, or even truly an anatomically accurate human at all.
 He states that much like the other Black Paintings, "one must take the title with a grain of salt."
 Licht offers the alternative explanation that the painting is an inversion of antisemitic artistic depictions of Jewish figures eating children, a reference to the alleged blood libel.
 In this way, the larger figure represents the fears of Jews manifesting in real violence against them, as "real bestiality is born of imagined bestiality," although he concedes this is impossible to prove and, like the Saturn interpretation, demonstrates the varied intent of Goya in the composition.
-Additionally, he argues that the very act of naming the black paintings is an attempt to impose rationale on pictures which force one to contemplate chaos and nothingness, a primary theme in the black paintings.
+Additionally, he argues that the very act of naming the black paintings is an attempt to impose rationale on pictures which forces one to contemplate chaos and nothingness, a primary theme in the black paintings.

 It has been questioned whether the consumed figure is male.
 The art historian John J. Ciofalo writes that "the victim appears to be an adult and, given the curvaceous buttocks and legs, a female."
-Moreover, in other versions, the sons are alive and struggling or at least have heads, so the viewer is able to identify or sympathize.
-The victim is not struggling in Saturn's vice-like, blood-oozing grip, which literally cuts into her body, because she is dead, not to mention headless.
+Moreover, in other versions, the sons are alive and struggling or at least have heads, so the viewer can identify or sympathize.
+The victim is not struggling in Saturn's vice-like, blood-oozing grip, which cuts into her body, because she is dead, not to mention headless.
 She does not, to say the least, encourage identification.
 The identification flows toward Saturn.
 Ciofalo concludes: "The overwhelming feeling of the image is one of violent and insatiable lust, underscored, to put it mildly, by the livid and enormously engorged penis between his legs...utter male fury has hardly before or since been captured so vividly."